-Article: A photo studio in Palma
+Project - photo studio in Palma

-A photo studio in Palma
+A photo studio in Palma – with a warm Mediterranean vibe

-She wanted to build a kitchen and a larger shelf section for props and styling objects, and the whole idea was based on everything feeling built-in with the help of microcement and our oak fronts.
+She wanted to build a kitchen and a larger shelf section for props and styling objects, and the whole idea was based on everything feeling built-in with the help of microcement and our oak doors.

 The kitchen – a built-in feel with microcement and Flat Oak